Judith with the Head of Holofernes (Titian): History

 This is the only known depiction of Judith beheading Holofernes by Titian.
-It has been universally accepted as autograph (that is, painted entirely by Titian) since its rediscovery by Tancred Borenius in 1922.
+It has been universally accepted as an autograph (that is, painted entirely by Titian) since its rediscovery by Tancred Borenius in 1922.

 Provenance

 The picture was probably first recorded in the collection of the Florentine aristocrat and art collector Marchese Gerini by Francesco Bocchi and Giovanni Cinelli in 1677.
 It was purchased by Esdel B. Ford from a private collection in New York City in 1935, and gifted to the Detroit Institute of Arts later that year.